Previous lesson: Mutable types

 For now, feel free to just have the computer make random moves if you want.
 But it should make valid moves - it shouldn't try to go in an occupied spot, for example.

 Also, make sure the player doesn't have to restart the program to play again!
 It should offer to play again after the game.
 I recommend putting that

 ask_bool function in a

 util module and importing it.
 Another place it would be good to use is for asking the player whether they want to move first.

 This is gonna be tough.
-My solution is almost 130 lines, not counting the
+My solution is 92 lines of code, not counting the

 ask_bool function I import!
 (Though it's heavy on comments.)
 Remember, if you get stumped by an error, the timeless debugging technique of insering